-The stoat lieutenant lowered his head and echoed the sigh.
+The lieutenant lowered his head and echoed the sigh.
 "It's not his fault, sire," he spoke quietly.

 "Speak up!"
 Vikkars barked.

 Goran looked the ferret in the eye again.
 "We all fought for you, sire.
 He too fought, just as your vanguard fought, tooth and claw, gougin' and slashin' and bitin' until we drowned in their blood, and still they came.
 We didn't think about our losses; we didn't stop to think about being outnumbered.
 We saw you on the field, and we knew what had to be done.
-We did if for you, sire."
+We did it for you, sire."